zemin-xu/zemin-xu.github.io/index.md

 #### Intro

 Hello, my name’s Zemin.
-With more than 2 years of experience in Game Design and development, I am passionate about games because of fantastic experience it provides, in which our emotions tremble by interacting.
+Here you can find projects I participated related to VR, AR and interactive experience.